odile-ww/books-insta/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Implemented design patterns:

+#Strategy --> sorting / filtering.

+The blueprint for the sorting/ filtering strategy is the `QuotesSortingInterface`, while the classes in `quotesSortingStrategy.ts` define different sorting / filtering strategies.
+The `QuotesService` has a method that handles the selection and application of sorting strategies which is then used in the `QuotesListComponent`.

+#Mediator --> allow different components to keep track of the user status via a service

+Use a `BehaviorSubject` to allow components to access the user status without communicating with eachother